Iraq–Syria relations: Post-Assad developments

+Military relations

+During the Iraq War

 Although the official relations between the two countries were suspended in the past, Syrian-Iraqi relations experienced developments in recent years and the reciprocal visits between the two countries have led to a number of agreements on economic cooperation including an agreement for resuming pumping of oil through the Syrian territories which was suspended in 1982.

-Syria strongly opposed the U.S. invasion of Iraq in 2003, stressing the necessity to maintain the independence of Iraq and support its political process, demanding a time table for the withdrawal of the foreign troops from Iraq.
-Syria has also played the host for more than 2 million Iraqis, providing refuge for them.
+Bashar strongly opposed the American-led invasion of Iraq in 2003.
+He sheltered Iraqi Ba'athists and allowed volunteers through Syria to fight the Americans.
+Syrian pressure for reviewing the de-Ba'athification policy and support for insurgents was despised by the new Iraqi government.
+American-occupied Iraq suspended oil supplies to Syria.

+In 2006, Syria recognized the post-invasion Iraqi government and resumed ties.
+However relations still remained poor until 2011 when American troops withdrew from Iraq and the Syrian uprising took place against al-Assad.
+Both countries alongside Iran formed a tripartite regional alliance as Iran and Iraq feared Saudi influence in Syria.
+Unlike most of the Arab League countries, Iraq rejected calls for al-Assad to step down.

-Syria and Iraq formally ended more than twenty years of diplomatic estrangement, when Syria's foreign minister, Walid Muallem, visited Iraq in 2006, which was the first such meeting since the fall of Saddam Hussein in 2003.
+Syria's foreign minister, Walid Muallem, visited Iraq in 2006, which was the first such meeting since the 2003 invasion of Iraq.
 Ambassadors were established later in 2006.
 On 23 August 2009 the Iraqi government aired a taped conversation linking two members of the Syria-based Iraqi Ba'athist movement, Sattam Farhan and Mohammed Younis al-Ahmed, with the August 2009 Baghdad bombings which claimed more than 100 lives.
 The Syrian foreign ministry denied Syrian involvement in the attack.
 On 25 August Iraq summoned its ambassador to return from Syria, the Syrian government issued a similar order to its ambassador within hours in retaliation.
 Responsibility for the attack was later claimed by the Islamic State of Iraq.